top of page

 WHAT DO YOU OWN?

 Moving into a new year is a good time to review your property coverage.
-Be sure you have adequate coverage for your assets and any new property you may have acquired during the year.
+Be sure you have adequate coverage for your assets and any new property you acquired during the year.
 You should make a call to your agent if any of the following additions apply:

 • Any new structures such as buildings, storage, or garages should be reported to be sure your policy includes newly constructed or purchased buildings.